Valuehorizon/valuehorizon-forex/README.rst

 .. image:: https://codeclimate.com/github/Valuehorizon/valuehorizon-forex/badges/gpa.svg
    :target: https://codeclimate.com/github/Valuehorizon/valuehorizon-forex

 A Django-based Foreign Exchange data toolkit.
+It provides time-series functionality with built-in statistical plugins such as volatility and returns.
+You can also write your own statistical plugins.
+It also includes documentation, test coverage and a good amount of sample data to play around with.
-Part of the Valuehorizon application ecosystem.
+This app is a part of the Valuehorizon application ecosystem.

 Contributors
 ============